-Our team consists of 10 board-certified medical physicists who support the Center through clinical service, research, and education.
+Our team consists of over 10 board-certified medical physicists who support the Center through clinical service, research, and education.
 Our objectives are to provide excellent clinical care, to conduct research that improves treatment outcomes of our patients, and to train the next generation of medical physicists.

 The Center’s medical physics program has attracted research funding from federal agencies and radiation oncology manufacturers that, in turn, make cutting-edge technologies and techniques available to our patients.
 Our research program emphasizes patient-oriented innovations that are routinely published in leading scientific journals.
 The physics team is professionally active and several serve on distinguished professional and scientific governing bodies.
 Lastly, our support of educational programs keeps us engaged in a continuous process of critical evaluation and self-improvement.
 These qualities result in a highly productive and dynamic medical physics group that is unparalleled in the Gulf South.

 I encourage you to learn more about our program through our website and that of our academic partners at LSU.

 The 1.3 GeV electron storage ring (200 mA) has multiple beam lines of varying light energy.
 Two beam lines, produced by a superconducting wiggler magnet, allow medical radiological research using x-ray beams up to 40 keV.